MuhammadRukon/MuhammadRukon/README.md

 - 🌱 I’m currently learning Next Js
 - 🔍 I’m currently looking for a position as a full stack web engineer.
-- 🤔 I’m currently in studying computer science and engineering in Daffodil Institute of IT (Final year).
+- 🤔 I’m currently in my final year of computer science and engineering degree in Daffodil Institute of IT.

 ## What I do